PierreMarchand20/personal_webpage/content/post/2020_CTCW_3_zsh/index.md

 Another possibility is to use a *plugin manager*.
 There are a lot of them (see [reference](#53-plugin-managers)), I personally use [Zim](https://github.com/zimfw/zimfw) that I find fast and easy to use.
 Besides, it is well-maintained and the maintainers were quite helpful when I had a question.
 I tried to use a few other plugin managers, most of them are great, but some added a delay when starting a new shell session, and that is how I tried `Zim`, which is marketed as [fast](https://github.com/zimfw/zimfw/wiki/Speed).
 I was also convinced by the fact they [thought](https://github.com/zimfw/zimfw/issues/88) about how their project should grow.

 The [installation](https://github.com/zimfw/zimfw#installation) process is quite simple and default configuration should give you most of the features described previously.
+To add or remove modules, you need to add a line with `zmodule ` in `.zimrc` and run `zimfw install`.
+See documentation [here](https://github.com/zimfw/zimfw#zmodule).

 ## 4. Prompts